-Import Format Options
+Import Format Settings

-When importing caption or subtitle files, options in the Import Format dialog are used to match the formatting in the file.
+When importing text caption or subtitle files, options in the Import Format dialog are used to match the formatting in the file.

-Note: Before importing, open the file to determine the formatting used in the document.
+Note: Before importing, you can open the file to determine the formatting used in the document.